|

 honored free of charge, depending upon the department; however, they

 have no obligation to do so.
+If personal

 service cannot be perfected, the next step, in most cases, is service by